Op-Ed: Personal Finance, Anything but Personal

 An advertisement and example question for the Huntington Let’s build a future together campaign.

-These conjectures focus on concepts of education, community building, and consumer power.
+These design conjectures focus on underlying concepts of education, community building, and consumer power.
 It is incredibly important to focus on improving financial well-being and focus on creating a space that allows people to take an active role in their finances if we want to see a sustainable financial future.
 Techniques that can help create this change include creating a support system, making resources accessible, providing education, and using budgeting tools.
 These techniques were repeated by Master’s of Social Work students in a survey conducted to learn about personal finance and well-being through the perspective of social work.

 This intersection between individual well-being and the broader community is important because it allows people to have the power to make the changes they want to see in their communities and be able to play an active role in that.
 “People are expressing themselves not only with their voices, but with their wallets” and the power of the wallet is an incredibly impactful way in which people can change their communities (Taylor, 2022).
 “A quarter of Americans are boycotting a product or company they had spent money on in the past (Taylor, 2022), and divestment campaigns are being used to “engage with the institutions” and demand a changed future (Apfel, 2015).
 People are taking their future and the future of their communities into their own hands, and it is time for banks and financial institutions to recognize that customers will continue to demand change until they are able to collectively have a future that is secure and sustainable.